-- Upon passing the MOC exam, you will be issued a new certificate with an expiration 10 years from the expiration date of your previous certificate.
-You will also be enrolled in the ABS MOC Program if you are not yet enrolled.
-The ABS will waive 60 credits of CME with self-assessment toward MOC for this recertification; the waiver will appear automatically in your CME Repository.
+- Upon passing the exam, you will be mailed a new certificate in 3 to 6 months.
+The certificate will have an expiration date 10 years from the expiration date of your previous certificate.
+The ABS will also waive 60 credits of CME with self-assessment toward MOC for this recertification; the waiver will appear automatically in your CME Repository.

-- Surgeonswho achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
+- Surgeons who achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

 For specific inquiries, please send an email to the exam coordinator.